-- Continue resolution of DSCs. - Continue foundation installation in Segment 2. - Continue pole, cantilever, and bracket installation in S2WA5 and 4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2.
-Prepare for arrival and setting of main transformers at TPS-1.
+- Continue resolution of DSCs. - Continue foundation installation in Segment 2. - Continue pole, cantilever, insulator and bracket installation in S2WA5 and S2WA4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections.